Mohit Bakaya

-Mohit Bakaya, Hon.
-FRSL (born 12 November 1964) is the controller of BBC Radio 4.
+Mohit Bakaya, (born 12 November 1964) is the controller of BBC Radio 4.
 He joined the BBC in 1993 and produced programmes such as Front Row and Night Waves before becoming the commissioning editor for factual in 2008.

 He was appointed as controller of Radio 4 in 2019, replacing Gwyneth Williams.

 In 2023, Bakaya was elected an Honorary Fellow of the Royal Society of Literature.

 Early life

-Mohit Bakaya was born in south west London in 1964.
+Mohit Bakaya was born in southwest London in 1964.
 His father Madan was a Bollywood production manager who had moved to England in the early 1960s to promote Hindi films.
 Bakaya's mother Uma was a software developer for IBM; she died when he was eight.
 His half-brother, Samir Shah, who is 13 years older than Bakaya, shared the same mother.
 As of 2024, Shah is chairman of the BBC.

 Bakaya attended a state school in Pimlico, before reading Philosophy, Politics and Economics at Keble College, Oxford.